UCCS-CS4300-5300/Group5-fall2024/README.md

-# Group5-fall2024
 # ChitChatty Language Learning Application

+#### Created by Darion Badillo, Andrew Douangprachanh, Irving Reyes Bravo, Naomi Rodriguez, and Christopher Romo
+#### CS 4300 Advanced Software Engineering : Group 5 : Fall 2024

+---
 ## Overview

-**ChitChatty** is a language learning platform designed to help users improve their language skills through quizzes and dynamic content generation.
-The app integrates AI tools to generate translation questions and leverages the Googletrans library for handling multiple languages.
-The app aims to provide an engaging and personalized learning experience by adapting quiz difficulty and user progress.
+**ChitChatty** is a language learning platform designed to help users improve their language skills through custom quizzes and pre-made lessons.
+The app integrates AI tools and user input to generate custom quizzes.
+Word of the day and the daily lesson encourages continuous learning.
+Multiple languages are supported.
+The app aims to provide an engaging and personalized learning experience by adapting the learning material to your preferences.

+---
 ## Features

-### 1. **Dynamic AI Quiz Generation**
+### 1. User Authentication
-   - Store generated and translated questions in a database.
-   - FUTURE Support for multiple languages, with the ability to set source and target languages.

-### 2. **User Authentication**
    - User registration, login, and session management.
-   - Users can generate personalized quizzes based on selected difficulty.

-### 3. **Customizable Difficulty**
-   - Three difficulty levels: Easy, Medium, and Hard.
-   - Users can choose difficulty levels from a dropdown menu in the navbar.
+   - Users have their own account page with saved data like streaks.

+### 2. Dynamic AI Quiz Generation
-   - Each quiz adapts its content based on the selected difficulty.
+   - Translation questions are created based on the options the user selects.

-### 4. **Quiz Management**
+   - User can select their preferred Language, Proficiency, Difficulty, Length of Quiz, and Goal of Quiz.

+### 3. Quiz Management
-   - Track user progress during quizzes.
+   - User progress is tracked during quizzes.
-   - Maintain session data for correct and incorrect answers.
+   - Session data is maintained for correct and incorrect answers.
-   - Display feedback based on user performance.
+   - Quiz can be stopped and restarted.

-### 5. **Quiz Recap**
+### 5. Quiz Recap
    - Display the user’s score at the end of each quiz.
    - Recap page provides a summary of the quiz, including correct and incorrect answers and overall performance.

-### 6. **Frontend UI**
+### 6. Word of the Day
+   - Single word daily quiz based on selected language.
+   - Immediate feedback provided based on answer.

+### 7. Daily Lesson
+   - Lesson based on a theme to encourage learning.
+   - 8 cards with images appear with translations, allowing for visual learning.
+   - Lessons change out daily.

+### 8. Friendly UI
    - Clean and user-friendly interface with Bootstrap-based styling.
-   - Dynamic scaling Play button that provides a smooth, interactive experience.
+   - Responsive pages to adapt to user's browser.
-   - Play button lifts upon hover to create a sense of depth.
+   - Styled to foster a fun learning atmosphere.

-   - Active quiz indicator that enables or disables the Play button based on quiz availability.
+---
 ## Installation

 1. Clone the repository: